The Montessori Classroom Community

 Educational materials are carefully selected to meet the needs of range of students in each class and to meet the goals of the program.

 In addition to background and experience in early childhood education, teachers receive specialized training in the Montessori Method.

 Training programs throughout the world prepare and certify teachers in the field.

 The course of study includes educational philosophy, academic training in the curricula areas, early childhood development, classroom management, and use of materials for individual lessons.

-The use of materials for learning in the Montessori classroom is an integral part of the program from pre-school through the elementary years.
+The use of materials for learning in the Montessori classroom is an integral part of the program from preschool through Kindergarten and beyond.

 Based on a belief that children learn by doing, lessons for math, language and all subject areas include hands-on materials for use by the student.